 It is not normal.
 It is expensive.
 And you are not measuring it properly.

 That 3.2% is a headcount calculation.
 It tells you how many days were lost.
 It does not tell you what those days cost.
 It does not include the overtime paid to cover the gaps.
 It does not include the agency staff brought in at short notice.
 It does not include the productivity lost by the team picking up the slack, or the manager spending two hours a week chasing return-to-work meetings they were never trained to run.
-It does not include the customer impact when service levels drop because you are running a skeleton crew every Monday morning.
+This is a people operations problem that needs measurement and structure.

 When you add all of that up, the real cost of absence in a business of 200 people is typically somewhere between £400,000 and £800,000 a year.
 Not the HR number.
 The P&L number.